haddocking/haddocking.github.io/education/HADDOCK-CASP-CAPRI-T70/index.md

 <hr>
 ## Comparing dimer and tetramer docking

 You can follow the same steps described above to perform instead of a tetramer docking a dimer docking.
-Simply follow the provided instructions, but inputing to the HADDOCK server only two molecules.
+Simply follow the provided instructions, but inputting to the HADDOCK server only two molecules.

 Repeat the analysis of the results and compare the success with tetramer docking.